LIMXTEC/Bitcore-BTX-RPC-Installer/README.md

     ```sh
     docker-compose up -d
     ```
+5. optional: to use the official bootstrap from LIMXTEC use the following script

+    ```sh
+    ./bootstrapping.sh
+    ```

-5. Check if blockchain is synchronised and masternode ready to be activated
+6. Check if blockchain is synchronised and masternode ready to be activated

     ```sh
     docker exec -it bitcore_rpc bitcore-cli -datadir=/data -conf=/data/bitcore.conf -rpcconnect=172.21.0.11 -rpcuser=btx_user -rpcpassword=btx_pwd -rpcport=8556 mnsync status